MLstate/opalang/README.md

 engine, all of them tightly integrated to provide a great experience for cloud developers.

-This repository contains all the sources of the OPA compiler and libraries.
+This repository contains all the sources of the Opa compiler and libraries.

 ## Quick build instructions ##